awsdocs/aws-encryption-sdk-docs/doc_source/java-example-code.md

         final FileInputStream in = new FileInputStream(fileName);
         final FileOutputStream out = new FileOutputStream(fileName + ".encrypted");
         final CryptoOutputStream<?> encryptingStream = crypto.createEncryptingStream(provider, out);
+        // Buffer the data in memory before writing to disk.
+This ensures verfication of the digital signature before returning plaintext.
         IOUtils.copy(in, encryptingStream);
         in.close();
         encryptingStream.close();